MyEtherWallet/knowledge-base-v3/content/Gas : TX Fees/what-is-gas-ethereum.md

 ![](https://s3.amazonaws.com/groovehq/uploaded/u69bid7b81o6arx56zxwo67txvl9v6ls82ma49r2li4tocdm6t?1498421641)

-*Note, for this guide we reference `Token Creation Periods`.
-You may know these as "ICOs" but [that is a terrible word and we're not going to use it anymore.](https://youtu.be/5J8BL60_zj8?t=1241)*

----

 ### Introduction

-**Ethereum is the network—the blockchain.
+Ethereum is the network—the blockchain.
 Ether (ETH) is the fuel for that network.
 When you send tokens, interact with a contract, send ETH, or do anything else on the blockchain, you must pay for that computation.
-That payment is calculated in `Gas` and gas is paid in `ETH`.**
+That payment is calculated in `Gas` and gas is paid in `ETH`.

 You are paying for the *computation*, regardless of whether your transaction succeeds or fails.
 Even if it fails, the miners must validate and execute your transaction *(compute)* and therefore you must pay for that computation just like you would pay for a successful transaction.

 You can see your TX fee (`gas limit` * `gas price`) in ETH & USD when you search for your transaction on [etherscan.io](https://etherscan.io/tx/0x9f5080adb96fc251fb87387ec4a1f77506cb59e14ef1d87d3a018a0cd41a9eeb).
 This is not a TX  fee that MyEtherWallet, or any other service provider, receives.
 This fee is paid to miners for mining transactions, putting them into blocks, and securing the blockchain.

----

 ### Overview